-UMaine to name new president Tuesday, gets $5 million to boost interest in job
+UMaine to name new president Tuesday, gets $5 million to keep them around

 Another candidate, University of New Hampshire Provost Nancy Targett, withdrew after being named a finalist.

 Whoever takes on the UMaine presidency will be leading not only the system’s largest campus, but also its smallest, the University of Maine at Machias.
-The Machias campus struggled for several years from budget deficits, shrinking enrollments and cuts aimed at keeping the institution afloat.
+The Machias campus struggled through years of budget deficits, leadership changes, shrinking enrollments and cuts aimed at keeping the institution afloat.
 The University of Maine has since taken UMM under its wing, accepting the bulk of administrative responsibility for the smaller campus.

-Follow Nick McCrea on Twitter at @nmccre213.
+Follow Nick McCrea on Twitter at @nmccrea213.

 Follow the Bangor Daily News on Facebook for the latest Maine news.